0xC0000054/sc4-graphics-options/README.md

 ## Features

 * Custom resolutions can be configured without command line arguments.
-* Allows the game's intro to be disabled without a command line argument.
 * Supports borderless full screen mode without requiring a launcher.
 * Supports changing the game's rendering driver without a command line argument, see the Driver section of the setting overview.
 * Allows full screen mode to use 32-bit color.
+* Allows the game's intro to be disabled without a command line argument.
+* Allows pausing on focus loss to be enabled without a command line argument.

 The plugin can be downloaded from the Releases tab: https://github.com/0xC0000054/sc4-graphics-options/releases